 Our life as a Benedictine parish encourages us to:

 - Search for God through personal prayer and lectio divina (prayerful reading of the scriptures)

-- Place the Mass at the centre of parish life
+- Place the Mass at the centre of parish life and our personal lives

 - Promote ongoing theological and spiritual formation for all through courses, study days and talks

 - Foster a sense of the Church which is truly Catholic, able to look beyond the local diocese, and striving for Christian unity